-2. Other Roles/Steps to address or identify early stress:
+6. Other Roles/Steps to Address or Identify Early Stress:

-In addition to the roles mentioned above, there are several other roles/steps by which an IP/Consultant/Other Professionals can help a distressed company or a company exhibiting early signs of stress.
+In addition to the roles mentioned above, there are several other roles/steps by which an Insolvency Professional can help a distressed company or a company exhibiting early signs of stress.

 - 1. Pool of Specialized/ Industry Expert Insolvency Professionals/ Domain or Sectoral Experience: Insolvency Professionals with an industry background pool should be formed to provide guidance and expertise in handling business.
 Insolvency Professionals can act as financial analysts and advisors from domain experts.
 They can perform a true and fair audit, including management audit and search for diversion of funds.
 IPs with industrial expertise can be appointed as stress monitors to avoid value erosion in the assets of the borrower at an early stage.
 They can also provide early consultancy towards mitigation and can take corrective steps or suggest changes in contracts to the management for revival. - 2.
-Forensic Audits: Involvement of Professionals/Consultant to investigate any transactions or diversion of funds of the corporate debtor during twilight period. - 3.
-Interim Management/Restructuring Service: When a company is under stress, it can be difficult to identify and address the root causes of the problem.
+Forensic Audits: Engaging professionals/consultants to investigate transactions or fund diversion during the twilight period of a corporate debtor ensures transparency, accountability, and stakeholder protection.
+Their expertise in financial scrutiny uncovers irregularities, mitigates risks, and enhances the effectiveness of resolution and it bolsters confidence - 3.
+Interim Management/Resolution Service: When a company is under stress, it can be difficult to identify and address the root causes of the problem.
 Hiring an experienced interim manager can provide a fresh perspective and a level of expertise that may not be present within the current management team.
-Professionals can be appointed as a Chief Restructuring Officer to work on various alternatives for revival. - 4.
-Internal Controls and Negotiations: Insolvency Professionals/Consultants can ensure effective internal control, coordination among various departments, and information systems.
-Subsequently, they can negotiate with government entities for reliefs, concessions, approvals, and statutory clearances.
+Professionals can be appointed as a Chief Resolution Officer to work on various alternatives for revival. - 4.
+Internal Controls and Negotiations: Insolvency Professionals/Other Professionals can ensure effective internal control, coordination among various departments, and information systems.
+Subsequently, they can negotiate with government entities for reliefs, concessions, approvals, and statutory clearances. - 5.
+Technology: Insolvency professionals/Other Professionals can play a vital role in implementing cutting edge technology solutions which can address stress in a company, as well as help in alleviating financial stress.
+By implementing various technological tools and solutions, companies can enhance performance and effective revival.
+Automation of repetitive tasks through technology allows better visibility of financial planning and modeling.